zackhitch/Computer-Architecture-One/LS8-SPEC.md

 * If they are equal, set the Equal `E` flag to 1, otherwise set it to 0.

-* If registerA is less than registerB, set the Less-than `T` flag to 1, otherwise set it to 0.
+* If registerA is less than registerB, set the Less-than `L` flag to 1, otherwise set it to 0.

-* If registerA is greater than registerB, set the Greater-than `T` flag to 1, otherwise set it to 0.
+* If registerA is greater than registerB, set the Greater-than `G` flag to 1, otherwise set it to 0.

 Machine code: